beanvalidation/beanvalidation.org/contribute/site.md

 ## Markup samples

-You can find two sample files for [.md](/md-sample) and [.html.haml](/haml-sample) syntaxes.
+You can find sample files in the Git repository itself for both .md and .html.haml syntaxes.
 Look at them especially the .md file as it shows how a page should be written and how to use syntax highlighting.
-Don't yell at me on color / style, this work has not been done yet.

 Menus are in `_layout`.
 When you create a page, give it the right metadata: